UoM-ResPlat-DevOps/SpartanRegEx/Resources/BREandERE.md

 The awk programming language and ERE
 ====================================

-The awk language uses the ERE engine to process regular expression patterns.
+Contemporary implementations of awk language uses the ERE engine to process regular expression patterns.

+Note there are slight variations in different implementations of the awk programming language which can have significant effects.

+For example, if an escape character precedes a character that is not a regular expression, most version of awk will ignore it.
+Others however, will treate the backslash as a little character and include it.

+For example:

+`awk '/QL\QA$/' gattaca.txt` will be treated like `awk '/QLQA$/' gattaca.txt` in most contemporary versions of awk.
+Some however will treat `awk '/QL\QA$/' gattaca.txt` and `awk '/QL\\QA$/' gattaca.txt` as equivalent.